Plugin development for COVAS:NEXT

 To quickly create a starting point, we suggest using this cookiecutter template.

-Use the template to create a project in a sub-folder of the plugins
+Use the template to create a project in a sub-folder of the plugins folder.

 Plugin structure

-Plugins are loaded from sub-folders of ./plugins
+Plugins are loaded from sub-folders of ./plugins, up to one level deep.

-Create a new sub-folder for your plugin, and create a new Python script and a manifest.json
+Create a new sub-folder for your plugin, and create a new Python script and a manifest.json file.
+Both of these are described below.

 You can create a git repository, and even include other assets or libraries in this subfolder.